-The SOAP layer can send various credentials (WSS UsernameToken, WSS Kerberos, WSS X.509 certificate, and CORBA Principal) embedded in a SOAP message header.
+HTTP layer The HTTP layer provides a means of sending username/password credentials in a HTTP header (HTTP Basic Authentication).
+The HTTP layer relies on SSL/TLS to prevent password snooping.
+SOAP layer The SOAP layer can send various credentials (WSS UsernameToken, WSS Kerberos, WSS X.509 certificate, and CORBA Principal) embedded in a SOAP message header.
 The SOAP layer relies on SSL/TLS to prevent credentials snooping.

-Note: C++ runtime only-The division of labor between the SOAP layer and the security layer differs between SOAP 1.1 and SOAP 1.2, as follows:

-- SOAP 1.1-the Artix SOAP plug-in is responsible for inserting and extracting security credentials. - SOAP 1.2-the Artix security plug-in (ASP security layer) is responsible for inserting and extracting security credentials.

-The security layer implements a variety of security features for non-CORBA bindings.
-The main features of the security layer are:

-- Authentication-the security layer calls the Artix security service (which maintains a database of user data) to authenticate a user's credentials.
-If authentication is successful, the Artix security service returns a list of the user's roles and realms. - Authorization-the security layer matches the user's roles and realms against an action-role mapping file to determine whether the user has permission to invoke the relevant WSDL operation. - Inserting and extracting SOAP 1.2 security credentials (C++ runtime only)-the security layer is responsible for inserting and extracting security credentials to and from SOAP 1.2 message headers.
+Note: $C + +$ runtime only -The division of labor between the SOAP layer and the security layer differs between SOAP 1.1 and SOAP 1.2, as follows: • SOAP 1.1-the Artix SOAP plug-in is responsible for inserting and extracting security credentials. • SOAP 1.2-the Artix security plug-in (ASP security layer) is responsible for inserting and extracting security credentials.
+Security layer The security layer implements a variety of security features for non-CORBA bindings.
+The main features of the security layer are: • Authentication-the security layer calls the Artix security service (which maintains a database of user data) to authenticate a user's credentials.
+If authentication is successful, the Artix security service returns a list of the user's roles and realms. • Authorization -the security layer matches the user's roles and realms against an action-role mapping file to determine whether the user has permission to invoke the relevant WSDL operation. • Inserting and extracting SOAP 1.2 security credentials (C++ runtime only)-the security layer is responsible for inserting and extracting security credentials to and from SOAP 1.2 message headers.